top of page

 Antibiotics

-Some wounds are at higher risk of infection than others and may be treated with antibiotics.
-If the doctor prescribes antibiotics, the patient must take the medication as directed and finish the whole prescription even if the patient feels fine.
+Some wounds are at higher risk of infection than others and may require antibiotics.
+If the doctor prescribes antibiotics, the patient must take the medication as directed and complete the entire prescription, even if the patient feels well.

 How is finger injuries prevention?

-The use of appropriate safety equipment during sports and occupational activities could prevent or limit the extent of fractures, dislocations, cuts, and burns.
-Normal household safety measures, especially with small children, will also decrease the chances of all injuries, including those to the hands.
-The key to decreasing the long-term effect of a hand injury is timely medical evaluation and treatment.
+The use of appropriate safety equipment during sports and occupational activities can prevent or limit the extent of fractures, dislocations, cuts, and burns.
+Normal household safety measures, especially with small children, will also reduce the risk of all injuries, including hand injuries.
+The key to decreasing the long-term effects of a hand injury is timely medical evaluation and treatment.

 What is the prognosis for finger injuries?

 The outcome of your hand surgery will develop over time.
-While advances in hand surgery can accomplish near miracles in reconstruction and replantation, your outcome cannot be fully predicted.
+While advances in hand surgery can achieve near-miraculous results in reconstruction and replantation, your outcome cannot be fully predicted.
 It may not be realized for several months.
-If your procedure involved microsurgery, a year is considered appropriate to fully reach restored function.
+If your procedure involved microsurgery, a year is considered appropriate to fully restore function.

 bottom of page